Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 1. _Showcase_ for the demo application
 2. _Periphery_ to look for dead code in the source code

-## Certificates and profiles
+## Certificates, profiles and identifiers

 We choose to use Xcode automatic signing for debug builds of the app so as to make easier onboarding of newcomers in development team, and also to prevent to update provisioning profiles with individual developers certificates each team someone wants to build the app and also to prevent to register each new build device).
 You may need to be part of our team if you want to build in debug mode.
+Note the bundle identifier here for lcoal builds is **com.orange.ouds.demoapp-debug**, with a **-debug** suffix so as to prevent any local build to be replaced by TestFlight builds which have **com.orange.ouds.demoapp** identifiers.

 However for release builds we use a dedicated _provisioning profile_ built with of course a _distribution certificate_(.p12 format with private key, not .cer) and the _bundle identifier_ `com.orange.ouds.demoapp` for our _Apple Team_ `France Telecom (MG2LSJNJB6)`.
 Thus you won't be able to build and sign in release mode without this provisioning profile and this distribution certificate.
-These elements are stored in our local GitLab CI runners.
+These elements are stored in our local GitLab CI runners and must not be available outside.

-## Update dependencies (Renovate)
+## Update dependencies with Renovate

 Sometimes dependencies should be updated, with for example warnings of [Renovate bot](https://github.com/apps/renovate).